SigmaSauer07/alsania-wallet/README.md

 # Alsania Wallet

-Alsania Wallet is a secure, privacy-focused browser extension wallet built on top of the open-source MetaMask codebase.

-# Alsania Wallet

 Alsania Wallet is a secure, privacy-focused browser extension wallet built on top of the open-source [MetaMask](https://metamask.io) codebase.

 ## ✨ Features